mak448a/AI-Drawing-Chatbot/README.md

 ## Manual Configuration

-If you want to manually configure the program for any reason, here are some steps.
+If you want to manually configure the program for any reason, here's how.

 <details><summary>Configuring chat model</summary>